RRafakat/VideoGallery/README.md

-# resturant
+# videogallery
-People can view and review every resturants
+People can watch and review every videos